Skip to content

 • The killing of James Te Mautaranui Fulloon for breaching the aukati; and,

-To learn more about the Raupatu, its effects on Ngāti Awa….
+To learn more about the Raupatu, and its effects on Ngāti Awa visit Te Tai Settlement Stories:

 This report outlines our WAI46 Record of Inquiry which is the collection of documents submitted by parties involved in the WAI46 claim.

-To view, read and search the documents of the Record of Inquiry, go to the Ngāti Awa Research and Archives catalogue.
+To read and search the Record of Inquiry documents, visit the Ngāti Awa Research and Archives Catalogue:

 Pātaka kai and kaimoana permits